curia-damiano/curia.me/content/posts/20180613_how-to-configure-code-analysis-in-net-core/index.md

    This should be your starting point; in the next steps, we will remove the rules we don't need.

 5. Associate each project to the rule file.
-   To do this, open each project file (right click, Edit <project>.csproj) and add the following tag to a PropertyGroup (what you insert, is the rule set file name, including its path relative to the position of the csproj file itself):
+   To do this, open each project file (right click, Edit &lt;project&gt;.csproj) and add the following tag to a PropertyGroup (what you insert, is the rule set file name, including its path relative to the position of the csproj file itself):

 ```markup
 <PropertyGroup>